 var points = [v1, v2, ..., vn]; // array of Vector3 var path3d = new BABYLON.Path3D(points);

 You can then get the array of tangents, normals and binormals as follows

 var tangents = path3D.getTangents(); var normals = path3D.getNormals(); var binormals = path3D.getBinormals();

-In order to avoid memory re-allocation (in the render loop for instance) since the given points array is internally copied, you can update an existing Path3D object with its update() method :
+In order to avoid memory re-allocation (when in the render loop for example) since the given points array is internally copied, you can update an existing Path3D object with its update() method.

 var points1 = [v1, v2, ..., vn]; // array of Vector3 var path3d = new BABYLON.Path3D(points1); var points2 = [u1, u2, ..., un]; // another array of Vector3 path3D.update(points2);